 Welcome to my Professional Webpage

-I grew up in Central Florida and currently reside in Orlando, FL.
+I grew up in Central Florida and currently reside in Tampa, FL.
 When I am not working on academic or military endeavors, I spend my time running races, reading through the Western Canon, or traveling.